-We have specific processes and systems in place to focus on high priority operational matters such as information and cyber security, managing business continuity, and third-party vendor risk:
+We have specific processes and systems in place to focus on high priority operational matters such as information and cyber security, managing business resilience, and third-party vendor risk:

 - major failures and disasters which could cause a severe disruption to working environments, facilities and personnel, represent a significant operational risk to the Company.
-The Business Continuity Management framework strives to protect critical business services and the functions which support these from these effects to enable them to carry out their core tasks in time and at the quality required.
-Each year, Business Continuity Planning procedures are reviewed through cyclical planned tests. - the Company may be the target of attempted cyber and other security threats and continuously monitors and develops information technology networks and infrastructure to prevent, detect, address and mitigate the risk of threats to our data and systems as well as having a dedicated cyber security team. - the use of third-party vendors exposes the Company to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
+The Business Continuity Management framework strives to protect critical business services and the functions which support these from these effects to enable them to carry out their core tasks in time and at the quality required. - the Company may be the target of attempted cyber and other security threats and continuously monitors and develops information technology networks and infrastructure to prevent, detect, address and mitigate the risk of threats to our data and systems as well as having a dedicated cyber security team. - the use of third-party vendors exposes the Company to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
 Material third party vendor risk is managed, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business resilience planning.